 Is bottled water considered potable and safe?
 Although some regulatory standards are in place regarding bottled water quality, not all are filled with water that meets these standards or regulations.
 In the absence of supporting lab testing results or documented treatment processes, it can be assumed that at best, bottled water may simply be tap water that has been actively carbon filtered.

-The bottom line: Consumers need to be proactive to ensure the water they and their families are drinking is truly potable water, is safe to drink and is from a reliable source.
+Customers need to be proactive to ensure the water they and their families are drinking is truly potable water, is safe to drink and is from a reliable source.
 When you're dealing with a municipal treatment plant which is subject to constant monitoring and adherence to standards, unless there is evidence to the contrary, you can rest assured that your water is drinkable.

 For those living in rural areas with various water sources, the onus is on the consumer to make their water safe.
 The best defense is to consult with a water technician, have your existing tap water analyzed and then take their recommended advice to make it potable.